XaQshunR/badwolvesgaming.com/_drafts/2023-12-12-december-update.md

 ##### Game Package Giveaway

 - Be an existing, active member of Bad Wolves
-- Be new to Star Citizen
+- Be new to Star Citizen without a game package

 ##### Stand-alone Ship Giveaway